claresudbery/clare-wiki-ably/pages/think/teach/samman-technical-coaching.md

 permalink: /pages/think/teach/Samman-Technical-Coaching-Summary
 ---

-(Samman Technical Coaching - A Summary)
+(Technical Agile Coaching With the Samman Method, by Emily Bache - A Summary)

 (See also [clare-tech page](https://github.com/claresudbery/clare-tech/tree/master/organising/private/career/samman-technical-coaching.md)) (accessible to Clare only)